neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. warning::

     When using pattern expansion, such as ``'*.py'``, make sure that your expression does not log too many files or non-source code files.
-For example using ``'*'`` as a pattern will upload all files and directories from the cwd.
-It may result in logging files that you did not want to upload and cluttering your storage.
+For example, using ``'*'`` as a pattern will upload all files and directories from the cwd.
+It may result in logging files that you did not want to upload and to clutter your storage.

 :ref:`back to top <what-you-can-log>`